julelang/manual/src/runtime/public-api.md

 ```jule
 fn NumCPU(): int
 ```
-Returns the number of CPUs.
-Returns zero until data initialized by the runtime.
+Returns the number of logical CPUs usable by the current process.

+The set of available CPUs is checked by querying the operating system at process startup.
+Changes to operating system CPU allocation after process startup are not reflected.